bhk/rio/concepts.md

 select different performance characteristics or functional constraints.

-## Typed Structures

-Dynamic languages typically provide free-form data structuring mechanisms that allow a variable number of fields, each of which can hold any type of value.

-However, dynamic languages are not incompatible with the notion of typed structures and vectors, which facilitate efficient memory layouts.
-The best example of this is LuaJIT and its C FFI, which can actually be used to great effect without ever calling into C.  Another example is JavaScript's typed arrays.

-Typed structures do not manifest as static declarations and typing constraints on variables.
-Instead, they are created at run-time, either by first creating a [reified type](#reified-types) and then instantiating it, or by directly creating an instance.
-For example:

-    a = Vector(I32)([1, 2, 3])

-In the above example, a declarative heterogeneous vector expression is used to initialize a homogeneous vector.
-It is intended that [early evaluation](#early-evaluation) will "optimize out" the construction of such intermediate heterogeneous vectors.

 ## Reified Types

 In a language with reified types, a type is a "first-class" value.